Soft BIBD and Product Gradient Codes: Kronecker Product Gradient Codes

-The proof of Lemma~\ref{lemma:bibd_extension} is deferred to Appendix~\ref{appendix:bibd_extension}.
-A key observation in establishing Theorem~\ref{thm:err-frc-bibd} is that the squared error of a block diagonal gradient code is the sum of squared errors from each block.
+An important observation in establishing Theorem~\ref{thm:err-frc-bibd} is that the squared error of a block diagonal gradient code is the sum of squared errors from each block.
 The following lemma makes this observation precise.
 The proof is provided in Appendix~\ref{appendix:block_diag_norm}.

 \begin{lemma} Let $G$ be a block-diagonal gradient code given by